 Those towers of pancakes and gigantic milkshakes sure look pretty, but catching up on what you missed today in the social media world could be doing your waistline a disservice.
-Research published in the journal Brain and Cognition discovered that regularly looking at virtual foods could cause levels of hunger hormones to increase—even if your body isn’t physically hungry.
-And that’s a recipe for late-night snacks and extra calories your body doesn’t need.
-Instead, spend that time whipping up one of these 50 Best Overnight Oats Recipes.
+Research published in the journal Brain and Cognition discovered that regularly looking at virtual foods could cause levels of hunger hormones to increase—even if your body isn't physically hungry.
+And that's a recipe for late-night snacks and extra calories your body doesn't need.
+Instead, spend that time whipping up one of these 51 Healthy Overnight Oats Recipes for Weight Loss.

 You're Drawn to Metabolism-Boosting Spicy Foods